How to buy Apollo Consolidated (AOP) shares

 Apollo Consolidated overview

 Apollo Consolidated Limited explores for mineral properties in Western Australia.
 The company's flagship project is the Lake Rebecca gold project located in Western Australia.
 It also explores for nickel and copper deposits.
-The company was incorporated in 2000 and is based in Perth, Australia.
+The company was incorporated in 2002 and is headquartered in Perth, Australia.

 Frequently asked questions